SURFnet/tiqr-docker/README.md

 and browse to http://localhost:84/simplesaml or https://localhost/simplesaml.

-Login:
+- Login:
-Username: admin
+- Username: admin
-Password: password     (<= Located in config.php)
+- Password: password (located in `config.php`)

 ## Testing with iOS